Why Lagos is a Popular Destination for UK Travellers

 Factors That Influence Airfare from the UK to Lagos

-Understanding what drives prices helps you book at the right time and avoid overpaying.
+Understanding what drives prices helps you book at the right time and avoid overpaying.1.
+Time of Year

 - Peak season: June–August (summer holidays) and mid-December to early January (festive period).